View XML QR Code

 The Women's Maritime Association (WMA) formed in 1980 as a support network for seafaring women.
 The WMA's mission is "to support and encourage women's activity in their maritime occupations and in their respective maritime unions and to take whatever steps necessary to insure women's right to work, free of harassment."* Although based in Seattle, Washington, WMA members hail from across the United States as well as several other countries.
 The WMA represents and supports women who work on fishing boats, processors, tankers, tugs, research boats, deep sea merchant ships, ferries, Navy and Coast Guard ships.*

-The Women’s Maritime Association (WMA) records consist of administrative and legal records, newsletters, and clippings which span the dates 1980-1999.
+The Women's Maritime Association (WMA) Records span the dates 1980 to 2013, and include administrative and organizational records, documents related to activities and education, legal materials and government resources, newsletters, and clippings and reference material.
 The records document the concerns and activities of this Seattle-based organization, established in 1980 to protect the rights and safety of women working in the maritime industries.

-Legal records span the dates 1988-1992 and document the WMA's work to strengthen legislation protecting women in the workplace.
+Legal Materials and Government Resources span the dates 1988-1992 and document the WMA's work to strengthen legislation protecting women in the workplace.
 The records reflect the WMA's mission to eradicate sexual harassment and abuse on ships, and to ensure equal pay and fair working conditions for seafaring women.
-The materials include the General Accounting Office's 1988 report to Congress regarding sexual harassment at sea.
+The materials include several General Accounting Office reports to Congress regarding sexual harassment and assault at sea.

-Reference materials consist of publications about WMA activities and some of its members.
+Clippings and Reference Material consist of publications about WMA activities and some of its members.
 They also document important issues such as sexual harassment, fair working conditions, and networking and community-building among women in non-traditional jobs.

 Preferred Citation

-Women's Maritime Association records, Center for Pacific Northwest Studies, Western Libraries Archives & Special Collections, Western Washington University, Bellingham WA 98225-9123.
+Women's Maritime Association Records, Center for Pacific Northwest Studies, Archives & Special Collections, Western Washington University, Bellingham WA 98225-9123.

 Arrangement